tstockwell/TermSatNet/README.md

 > It's hard to believe that this is correct.
 But even if it's not, I'm convinced that System X is worth building.

 ## Summary
-Adding a path ordering to a logic system makes it possible to create proofs where every step in the proof gets you closer to the goal, the minimal form of the expression.

-The exchange rule acts as a shortcut in a proof that gets you closer to the goal.
-A step that would otherwise would require iteration, a step away from the goal.
-But finding exchanges has a cost, it may require looking through the entire confluence closure of an expression for the right cofactors.
-E-graphs makes finding cofactors efficient, though not simple ;-).
-And the knowledge required to find cofactors efficiently is maintained as a proof progresses.

-Finally, proofs in System X use all forms of reasoning (deductive, inductive, and abductive), and I don't think that's a coincidence.

-## Next

 Even if this system turns out to not be as efficient as I think, I've already written enough code and tests to know that it's going to serve my purposes as the core of a rule-based programming language.

 Here's why...
-System X is actually a compiled program, it's not something that I invented, I *derived* it.
+System X is actually a kind of compiled program, it's not something that I invented, I *derived* it.

 I essentially wrote a specification of a program that can reduce boolean expressions and 'compiled' that specification into the X system.

-The syntax rules of the expressions in X define the shape of data, a different systax could be used.
-The path ordering is a set of logically constrained rewrite rules that define how data may be transformed.
-In X, the path ordering transforms expressions from complex to simple.
-Other programs are possible.
-The inference rules are then *derived* by compiling the syntax specification and the program specification into a set of logically constrained rewrite rules, the inference rules in X.
+The expression syntax and the path ordering together are that specification.
+These were 'compiled' into a set of logically constrained rewrite rules that became the inference rules in X.
-> Yes, the inference rules for System X were not *invented* by me, they were derived from the structure of the expressions.
+> That's right, the inference rules for System X were not *invented* by me, they were derived from the structure of the expressions and the path ordering.

-> In other words, the rules of a logic are an emergent property of the expressions.
-The proof procedure in X is an engine that runs the current program (the inference rules) against a starting expression.
+One reason I am feeling confident in the work I've done here is precisely because it's not something that I invented, it's something that I computed.
+*Explaining* what you have computed is a whole other problem though :-).

-I am obsessed with this idea because using rules is *way way way* more modular, reusable, customizable, scalable, and extensible than the languages we have now.
+I am obsessed with this idea because programming with rules is *way way way* more modular, reusable, customizable, scalable, and extensible than the languages and tools we have now.

 And an engine that can do automated reasoning is powerful enough for generating web pages.
 Next, I'm going to use this same system to build an engine for composing web pages in ways that will be revolutionary.